 3. Romantic gestures seem to be over the top

 No doubt you will feel extremely happy when your partner makes romantic gestures to make you feel special.
-However, when he/she starts spending too much money on these gestures and becomes too showy, especially after just a few days of dating, then you better evaluate your relationship.
+It is romantic to receive a bouquet of flowers on the first date, but the problem is, it does not stop there.
+While there is a chance he is a hopeless romantic, however, when he/she starts spending too much money on these gestures and becomes too showy, especially after just a few days of dating, then you better evaluate your relationship.

 Related reading: 12 things you should never compromise on in a relationship

 4. Your partner values all your opinions

 This will make you feel good only for a certain point of time.
 At the beginning of the relationship, your partner will value all your opinions, keep sharing all your interests and say yes to everything you say.
 They do this to gain your trust before they actually show you their ugly side.

 This honeymoon period will not last long, and soon you will find yourself in the hands of a scheming manipulator.
 Ultimately the ‘yes’ will turn into a ‘no’ and make your life terribly stressful.